amroibrahim/DIYDoom/DIYDOOM/Week001/notes/README.md

 Now we need to implement the WADReader class, this class will read data from the loaded WAD bytes array.

-Let's add 2 functions to read 16 or 32 bit values for they byte array.
+Let's add 2 functions to read 16 or 32 bit values from the byte array.

 ``` cpp
 uint16_t WADReader::Read2Bytes(const uint8_t *pWADData, int offset)